Canada / Kanada

 Banque du Canada / Bank of Canada

 It should be noted that Viola was not the first coloured person who got charged for such incident at the Roseland theater.
-There was another similar case happened in 1943.
+There was another similar case in 1943.
 As for the Roseland theater in New Glasgow, it was built in 1913 and closed in 2015 to make way for office space.

-Viola Desmond was born in 1914 (nee Viola Irene Davis) in Halifax Canada and died in 1965, aged 50 in New York United States.
+Viola Desmond was born in 1914 (nee Viola Irene Davis) in Halifax Canada and died in 1965, aged 50 in New York, United States.
 Since her passing, she has been honored with documentary films, a book, a song, a commemorative stamp, ferry and others.
 In 2010, she was granted a posthumous pardon, the first to be granted in Canada.

 Whilst this note is honoring Viola Desmond and her courage, it was not issued as a commemorative note.
 This is the 8th series of the Canadian banknote with other new denominations to follow at a later date.